 Millions of Americans have Alzheimer's disease.
 This number will grow each year as the size and proportion of the U.S. population age 65 and older continue to increase.
 The number will escalate rapidly in coming years as the baby boom generation ages.

-AN ESTIMATED 5.3 MILLION AMERICANS OF ALL AGES HAVE ALZHEIMER'S DISEASE IN 2015.
+AN ESTIMATED 5.5 MILLION AMERICANS HAVE ALZHEIMER'S DISEASE IN 2017.

 ALMOST TWO-THIRDS OF AMERICANS WITH ALZHEIMER'S ARE WOMEN.